bluerobotics/bluerobotics.github.io/thrusters/index.md

 To be completed.

+##How to Cut and Strip the Cable

+The thruster comes with a tough urethane-jacketed cable.
+This is great for use underwater, but it can be a little difficult to remove the jacket from the wires if you want to cut the cable to a shorter length.
+During production, we use a thermal wire strippers, but the jacket can also be removed with a razor blade or hobby knife.

+**Tools Needed:**

+* Wire cutters
+* Wire strippers for 18 AWG wire
+* Razor blade or hobby knife
+* Glove for hand protection

+**Steps:**

+1. Use the wire cutters to cut the cable to the desired length.
+Remember, it's always easier to cut off more so be conservative.

+2. Bend the cable sharply and gently cut the jacket with the knife.
+Be careful not to cut too deep.

+3. Rotate the wire so the other side is exposed and repeat Step 2.

+4. Grab the end firmly and pull the jacket off of the cable.

+5. The white teflon tape between the jacket and wires can be removed.
+Just peel it away.

+6. Strip the ends of each wire with the wire strippers, using the 18 AWG slot.

 #Operation

 The thruster requires a brushless electronic speed controller (ESC).
 If you are using the BlueRobotics BasicESC or BlueESC, please see the appropriate product page for instructions.